adarsh/blog/README.md

 ### Deploy to GitHub Pages (source at `adarsh.github.io`)

-Run the rake task to deploy the site and purge cache:
+Run the rake task to generate the markup and deploy the site:

     $ middleman deploy
     $ open http://adarsh.io